 Indicator F14-Capital expenditure: water supply F28-Capital expenditure per property: water supply Definition The capital expenditure of the service provider on the provision of drinking and non-drinking water, including recycled water, services during the reporting year (\$ 000s).
 The capital expenditure, per connected property, of the service provider on the provision of drinking and non-drinking water, including recycled water, services during the reporting year (\$ 000s/property).
 Intent Publicly reporting on capital expenditure supports transparency and accountability and provides an understanding of the investment of a service provider in assets, informs industry benchmarks and can lead to competition by comparison.
 It informs an understanding of the financial health of service providers, customer and community outcomes and insight into affordability.
-It can also support the assessment of policy and investment decisions and inform regulatory decisions and policy development.
-General supporting notes Derivation F28 = F14 / C4 = [F14-Capital expenditure: water supply]
+It can also support the assessment of policy and investment decisions and inform regulatory decisions and policy develo Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
+Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use.
+General supporting Capital expenditure includes: notes new worksrenewals or replacements of assets other expenditure that would otherwise be referred to as capital expenditure plant and equipment and excludes: